What is HACCP?Written on Saturday, March 14th, 2020

 For the Pet With the Sensitive TummyWritten on Saturday, February 11th, 2017

 Does your dog or cat struggle with an upset stomach?
-Do he/she vomit or have diarrhea regularly?
+Does he/she vomit or have diarrhea regularly?
 If so, don’t ignore it!
 There could be some serious consequences if you do.
-An unhealthy digestive tract could lead to immunological problems, organ disease and other issues.
+An unhealthy digestive tract could lead to immunological problems, organ disease, and other issues.
 Sometimes, we become complacent and just resign ourselves to thinking it’s just normal for our pet.
 It’s not!

 So we know nutritious foods are only one aspect, particularly 3P Naturals (shameless plug!) but there are many signals that your dog may be showing you that will help you determine whether or not he/she is happy.

 Obesity in Dogs and CatsWritten on Thursday, October 27th, 2016

 Is your pet suffering from obesity?
 Although you might not think it’s a big deal, it truly is.

 Similar to people, obesity can cause a wide variety of medical issues which can be easily avoided if weight is controlled.
 So how would I know if my dog is overweight?
 Generally speaking, if your dog or cat is 10-15% heavier than their recommended body weight, then they are overweight.
 If you can see rolls when they are sitting down, or they are laboring in their run, then they are overweight.
 Time to make some changes!